OR WAIT 15 SECS

 The reason deadly infections like human immunodeficiency virus (HIV) and hepatitis C never go away is because these viruses disarm the body’s defense system.
-Researchers at the
+Researchers at the University of Alabama at Birmingham (UAB) have discovered that a key immunity protein must be present for this defense system to have a chance against chronic infection.

 Research up to now has tried but failed to decipher the cross-talk between ‘killer T-cells’ and ‘helper T-cells’ in the fight against viruses.
 The new UAB study finds this cross-talk can only happen in the presence of interleukin-21, a powerful immune system protein.
 If interleukin-21 is missing for whatever reason, then the immune system’s antiviral efforts fail, said Allan Zajac, PhD, an associate professor in UAB's Department of Microbiology and lead author on the study.